wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 2. The route is /form-submissions/
 3. The route arguments specify the route method as GET, and the callback function as wp_learn_get_form_submissions.
 It also specifies a permission callback function, which is used to check if the user has permission to access the route.
 In this case, we're using the built-in __return_true function, which returns true, so anyone can access the route.

 Once the route is created, you'll need to create the callback function, wp_learn_rest_get_form_submissions.
-This function will be called when the route is accessed, and it will return the form submissions.
+This function will be called when the route is requested, and it will return the form submissions.

 ```php
 /**